 Translations on this website are prepared by a third-party provider.
 Some portions may be incorrect.
 Some items—including downloadable files or images—cannot be translated at all.
 No liability is assumed by Beth Israel Deaconess Medical Center for any errors or omissions.
 Any user who relies on translated content does so at his/her own risk.

 Call 617-632-7070 to refer a patient to the BIDMC Aortic Center for evaluation or treatment.

-We consider each referring physician an important member of our health care team.
-We work closely with referring physicians and patients to coordinate individualized treatment plans, and strive to keep you updated on your patient's status.
+We consider you an important member of our health care team.
+We'll work closely with you and your patients to coordinate individualized treatment plans, and strive to keep you updated on your patient's status.
 We are committed to making ourselves available to respond to your questions and concerns.

 Coordinated aortic care is managed by a team of clinical experts, including:

 Our vascular and cardiac surgeons and vascular medicine specialists work collaboratively, screening and evaluating patients together, while teams of vascular surgeons and cardiac surgeons routinely operate together.

 Medical Management – Medical treatment aims at slowing aneurysm growth and reducing the risk of rupture.
 Our medical management team coordinates with you, our surgeons and other specialists to help deliver the best treatment for each individual.
 Services include: